ike-gg/xgify/README.md

 ## Features

-xGify allows you to manipulate gifs in a simple way, with a promise-based API.
+xGify allows you to manipulate gifs in a simple way with a promise-based API.
 It uses the `gifsicle` binary to perform the operations.

 Available methods: